partho-dev/terraform/count-foreach.md

 ## To create multiple resources
-- count & foreach are used
+- `count` & `foreach` are used
+- both are called `Meta Arguments` of Terraform

 ## Task -1 : Create two subnets using count
 - subnet-1 (10.0.0.0/24)
 - subnet-2 (10.0.1.0/24)

 ## Remember
-- count has these property
+- count has these properties
+- count &
-- count.index
+- count.index [starts from 0]

 ### Creating two subnets manually
 1. Create VPC